fluencelabs/aquavm/air/README.md

 # AIR

-### Overview
+## Overview

-This crates defines the core of the AIR interpreter intended to execute scripts to control execution flow in the Fluence network.
-From the high level point of view the interpreter could be considered as a state transition function that takes two states, merge them and then produce a new state.
+This crates defines the core of the AIR interpreter intended to execute scripts to control execution flow in the [Fluence](https://fluence.network) network.
+From a high level point of view, the interpreter could be considered as a state transition function that takes two states, merges them, and then produces a new state.

-### Interpreter interface
+## Interpreter interface

 This interpreter has only one export function called `invoke` and no import functions.
 The export function has the following signature:

 ```rust
 pub fn executed_air(
     /// AIR script to execute.